ShreyasRevankar/Polynomial-Regression/README.md

-# Machine Data and Learning

-## Assignment 1
+# Polynomial Regression

+---

-### 1. Introduction
+# Introduction

-#### 1.1 Bias-Variance Trade off
+Radwait, a computer scientist, recently got a girlfriend and wants to buy a house to move in with her.
+He wants to buy the best possible house at the lowest possible cost.
+He goes to his friend Bajaj, a realtor, and asks him for data that can help him in his task.
+We need to help Radwait calculate the bias and variance of a trained model which can help him select the best possible house.

+# Bias-Variance Tradeoff

 When we discuss model prediction, it is important to understand the various prediction errors - bias and variance.
 There is a trade-off between a model’s ability to minimize bias and variance.
-A proper understanding of these errors would help in distinguishing a layman and an expert in Machine Learning.
-Be- fore using different classifiers, it is important to understand how to select a classifier to use.
+A proper understanding of these errors would help in distinguishing between a layman and an expert in Machine Learning.
+Before using different classifiers, it is important to understand how to select a classifier to use.

 Let us get started and understand some basic definitions that are relevant.
-For basic definitions when fˆ is applied to an unseen sample x refer [here](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff).

-#### 1.2 Linear Regression

-Linear Regression is a supervised machine learning algorithm where the pre- dicted output is continuous and has a constant slope.
-It’s used to predict values within a continuous range, (e.g. sales, price) rather than trying to classify them into categories (e.g. cat, dog).
-There are two main types:
-- Simple regression
-- Multivariable regression
-For a more detailed definition refer this [article](https://ml-cheatsheet.readthedocs.io/en/latest/linear_regression.html).
+- Bias is the difference between the average prediction of our model and the correct value which we are trying to predict.
+A model with high bias does not generalise the data well and oversimplifies the model.
+It always leads to a high error on training and test data.

+    $$
+    \text{Bias} = (\text{E}[\hat{f}(x)] - f(x))^2
+    $$

+    where $f(x)$ represents the true value, $\hat{f}(x)$ represents the predicted value